artmouse/Magento-Chatbot/README.md

 	- Force a command for a customer
 	- Integrate checkout to Facebook Payment API
 	- Save messages on database before sending to make sure it will be sent eventually
-	- Add compatibility with configurable products
-	- Add compatibility with products with custom options
+	- Add "Add to cart" feature for configurable products and products with custom options
 	- Better approach for Abandoned Carts
 	- Add `CDATA` and `<tooltip>` to configuration descriptions